Maia-Everett/lintian.eu/_posts/2024-10-19-warcraft-retrospective-39.md

 [^comics]: I haven't read many comic books, so take this with a grain of salt.

 [^rule]: By all appearances, unintentionally.
-The Shadowlands are horrific by writer ineptude, not by design.
+The Shadowlands are horrific by writer ineptitude, not by design.

 [^rda]: And considering the amount of apologism for obviously villainous human factions like the RDA Corporation in James Cameron's *Avatar*, "humanity, right or wrong" is indeed, unfortunately, the worldview of at least some sci-fi and fantasy fans.